zulip/zulip/help/include/recent-conversations.md

 {!go-to-recent-conversations.md!}

 1. The filters at the top help you quickly find relevant conversations.
-   For example, select **Participated** to narrow to the conversations you have sent messages to.
+   For example, select **Participated** to filter to the conversations you have sent messages to.

 {end_tabs}